 Friday the 13th

-Last Friday the 13th was also the point of equidistance — as equally spaced between the day that Adrian died as that day was from the “beginning” (first day of my last menstrual period) of my pregnancy with him.
-I thought it fitting, then, that this was the day my tattoo artist had available.
+Friday the 13th was the point of equidistance—as equally spaced between Adrian’s death as from the beginning of my pregnancy with him.
+I thought it fitting, then, this was the day my tattoo artist had available.
+This was the day I received a footprint tattoo honoring my stillborn child.

 137 – Tue, Dec 31, 2019, 10:01 PM